This post is also available in: Français (French)

 Before beginning the project or accessing the Kids’ Guide to Canada project, all teachers and students are asked to explore

-- The skills involved in communicating and relating to children of different cultural backgrounds, and/or
+- Cultural Communication: Skills involved in communicating and relating to children of different cultural backgrounds

-- Skills required for participation in an online learning environment.
+- Digital Citizenship: Skills required for learning and sharing in an online learning environment.

 Suggested activities will be provided for each age level: these are completely voluntary and suggestions only.
-Teachers need to choose activities based on their local curriculum expectations and their student needs.
+Teachers choose activities based on their local curriculum expectations and their student needs.

 We at AKGTCanada believe our children need to learn at a young age that their lives have value, that they can use their voice to achieve amazing things, and that our world truly needs their contributions.

 To this end, the first group of optional activities offer some very powerful learning for our students.
 These resources are being donated to all participants by Angela Maiers, passionate founder and author of the @Choose2Matter movement and Liberating Genius in the Classroom.